a11exe/java-interview/questions/spring.md

-# spring java interview questions
+# Spring Java Interview Questions

 + [Spring Boot questions](#spring-boot-questions)
     + [What Is Spring Boot and What Are Its Main Features?](#what-is-spring-boot-and-what-are-its-main-features)